anhnguyendepocen/NCHRP-20-07-384-CC-Courses/README.md

-# Awesome Transportation Safety Courses
+# NCHRP 20(07)-384 Core Competency (CC) Courses

 Introduction
 ------------

 Many awesome university course webpages are scattered across the internet.
-We try here to light some of those awesome Transportation Safety courses which make their high-quality material i.e. assignments, lectures, notes, readings & examinations available online for free.
+We try here to light some of those Transportation Safety courses which make their high-quality material i.e. assignments, lectures, notes, readings & examinations available online for free.

 Table of Contents
 -----------------